A trendy, artistic neighborhood packed with designer cafés, independent galleries, and sidewalk art sellers.

-Since its inception in Mumbai in 1999, the Kala Ghoda Festival has risen in size and popularity, bringing tourists and other participants from all across the country and the world.
+Since its inception in Mumbai in 1999, the Kala Ghoda Festival has increased in size and popularity, bringing tourists and other participants worldwide.

-The Kala Ghoda Association organizes this festival.
+The Kala Ghoda Association organizes this Festival.
 This organization operates on a non-profit basis.
-The major goal of this group is to establish the Kala Ghoda neighborhood as Mumbai’s Art District.
+The primary goal of this group is to establish the Kala Ghoda neighborhood as Mumbai’s Art District.

-The festival is divided into areas such as visual arts, dance, music, theater, film, and literature.
+The Festival is divided into visual arts, dance, music, theater, film, and literature.
 Workshops, heritage walks, urban design, and architecture are all sub-sections.

 There is also a section for youngsters.
 The lively street portion also features a stand offering eco-friendly and handcrafted items.

-The Kala Ghoda Festival has grown in recent years, and it is no longer limited to the crescent of Kala Ghoda; instead, festivities are now hosted at Cross Maidan and Horniman Circle.
+The Kala Ghoda Festival has grown in recent years.
+It is no longer limited to Kala Ghoda’s crescent; festivities are now hosted at Cross Maidan and Horniman Circle.

-The Kala Ghoda Festival is an annual event that takes place on the first Sunday of February.
+The Kala Ghoda Festival is an annual event on the first Sunday of February.
 This festival lasts nine days and concludes on the second Sunday in February.
 This event is held in the Kala Ghoda neighborhood of South Mumbai, India.

-To download the file go to https://kalaghodaassociation.com and select the ‘Festivals’ Menu and select the ‘Sections’ submenu.
+To download the file, go to https://kalaghodaassociation.com, select the ‘Festivals’ Menu, and select the ‘Sections’ submenu.

-Submit an email to the KAGF’s relevant email addresses before September 1st, if you wish to join in the festivities.
-Each of the Kala Ghoda Association’s activities is described briefly below, along with contact information.
+Submit an email to the KAGF’s relevant email addresses before September 1 if you wish to join the festivities.
+Each of the Kala Ghoda Association’s activities is described briefly below as contact information.

 The Kala Ghoda Arts Festival will be a great event that caters to the requirements of children.
 It will also be about the child’s world, as the Kala Ghoda Association will offer over 60 entertaining and instructive events for youngsters.